Missing Teen Suspected Of Killing Grandmother Found In U.S.-Canada Border

 Police issued a warrant of arrest on an auto theft charge for Logan.
 He was also wanted for questioning about his grandmother’s death.

-Logan’s mother Carrie Campbell-Mott, who lives in Missouri, told the police that she spoke with Logan on Sunday and that he sounded normal.
+Logan’s mother, Carrie Campbell-Mott, who lives in Missouri, told the police that she spoke with Logan on Sunday and that he sounded normal.
 Logan did not show up at school on Monday and Tuesday.

 The police treated Logan and Kristina as missing persons since Wednesday.
 They changed this status as soon as they found Kristina’s body.

-As reported by The Florida Times Union, Police found what they refer to as potential signs of foul play and violence in Logan’s home.
+As reported by the Florida Times Union, Police found what they refer to as potential signs of foul play and violence in Logan’s home.
 The investigators discovered the grave in the backyard.
-Crime-scene units and teams of investigators were at the Mott’s and Kristina’s house since Wednesday.
+Crime-scene units and teams of investigators were at the Motts’ and Kristina’s house since Wednesday.
 The police assured the people in the community that Kristina’s death and the weapons theft is probably an isolated case.

 We need all eyes looking for these two who are missing and may be endangered.
 Call 911 if you have seen these people or vehicle the last couple days.#LoganMott – 15 years old#KristinaFrench – 53 years old